Master of Science in Biomedical Sciences

 • Physics with laboratory

-• Advanced undergraduate coursework in at least one of the following areas: molecular biology, cell/developmental biology, genetics, neuroscience, biochemistry, microbiology, immunology, anatomy, or physiology.
+• Applicants are also encouraged to have advanced undergraduate coursework in two or more of the following areas: calculus, molecular biology, cell/developmental biology, genetics, neuroscience, biochemistry, microbiology, immunology, anatomy, or physiology.

 3. Applicants must have a cumulative undergraduate GPA of at least 3.0/4.0.
 Applicants with previous graduate education should have a cumulative GPA of 3.5/4.0 in their graduate level course work.
 The Graduate Record Examination (GRE) is not required however good scores (> 50th percentile) can enhance the application.